The Final iPhone 8 Design Appears To Have Been Leaked

 The iPhone 8 is probably still half a year away, yet speculations about the device are already trickling in a steady stream.
 While details about the upcoming flagship smartphone remain unconfirmed by the Cupertino-based tech giant, the iPhone 8 is slowly taking form through leaks and speculations.
 The latest among these rumors features the alleged schematics of the premium-grade device, which include several features that have long been speculated about the upcoming Apple flagship.
 If the leaked design proves accurate, Samsung’s Galaxy S8, arguably the most attractive smartphone on the market, might be in trouble.

-The leaked schematics of the iPhone 8 was covered in-depth by Chinese tech website Ifanr, which provided several 3D models and sketches of the upcoming Apple flagship.
+The leaked schematics of the iPhone 8 were covered in-depth by Chinese tech website Ifanr, which provided several 3D models and sketches of the upcoming Apple flagship.
 According to the Chinese tech blog, the leak originated from Foxconn’s own factories, which means that for all intents and purposes, this is as close as Apple’s fans can get to the iPhone 8’s final design, at least for now.
 After all, if the schematics did come from Foxconn’s own factories, there is a good chance that the smartphone maker would utilize the designs in the actual manufacturing process of the upcoming flagship device.

 iPhone X Concept / Source: https://t.co/pWkEjWbnsu #iPhone8 #iPhoneX pic.twitter.com/hAV4pNSSAw